 In hot, dry weather hedgehogs may show signs of dehydration and/or starvation.
 Indeed, Anni Ratuio and her colleagues recorded starvation as accounting for just over half of all the “natural deaths” in their sample.
 The spines being slow to respond when brushed is a sign of dehydration in hedgehogs, as is a reluctance to curl up or ‘sunbathing’ behaviour.
 Work on the hedgehog population in the Outer Hebrides by Digger Jackson identified some females that appeared to have died from exhaustion resulting from the demands of raising a litter of hoglets.

-Hedgehogs are renowned as carriers of fleas and, perhaps even more so, for giving their fleas to dogs.
+Hedgehogs have an undeserved reputation as carriers of fleas and are frequently blamed for giving their fleas to dogs.
 The first point to make is that hedgehog fleas (almost invariably Archaeopsylla erinacei, although others are occasionally found, including e.g. Xenopsylla, Nosopsyllus, Ctenocephalides and the mole flea Hystrichopsylla talpae) are host-specific.
-Ultimately, hedgehog fleas can only breed, and hence complete their lifecycle, on hedgehog and even if a few ‘jumped ship’ on to a dog, they wouldn’t survive long.
+Ultimately, hedgehog fleas can only breed, and hence complete their lifecycle, on hedgehog.
+Even if a few ‘jumped ship’ on to a dog, they wouldn’t survive long.
 Similarly, suggestions that hedgehogs are flea-prone, either because they cannot groom their spines, or because they need their fleas are entirely unfounded.
-There is no truth to the widely-cited rumour that removing a hedgehog’s fleas will kill it.
-Hedgehogs can easily contort their bodies to groom their spines and rescue centres routinely de-flea their hedgehogs with no adverse effects.
+There is also no truth to the widely-cited rumour that removing a hedgehog’s fleas will kill it.
+Hedgehogs can easily contort their bodies to groom their spines and rescue centres routinely de-flea the few hedgehogs that do arrive with a flea burden with no adverse effects.

 The fleas are typically 2.5 to 3mm long and are commonly found in nests, where they have been known to survive the hedgehog’s hibernation.
 Most hedgehogs will carry some fleas and they generally won’t cause the hedgehog more than periodic discomfort (itching), although some individuals can become infested.
 One count in Sweden during the early 1970s, for example, found an average of 130 per animal, varying with season, age and sex and, in his New Hedgehog Book, Pat Morris wrote: